 To make this onion tomato chutney is easy and you can just change the taste a bit here or there, by altering the proportions of onion, tomato, dry red chilies and tamarind.
 I have used equal proportions in weight of the onion and tomato in this recipe.

-i have not tempered the chutney towards the end, but just to perk up and make it more flavorsome you can temper with mustard seeds, dry red chilies and curry leaves. but there is really no need. as the chutney tastes good even without tempering. you can also check this spicy kara chutney and tomato chutney recipe.
+I have not tempered the chutney towards the end, but just to perk up and make it more flavorsome you can temper with mustard seeds, dry red chilies and curry leaves.
+But there is really no need.
+As the chutney tastes good even without tempering.

 - 100 grams onion - about 2 medium sized onions